james-priest/james-priest.github.io/README.md

   <dt>2002 - 2006 • devAware Technology Solutions • Los Angeles, CA</dt>
     <dd style="text-align:left"><i>- Opportunities at Home -</i></dd>
     <dd>Wanting to settle down locally, I transitioned to the role of independent contractor and freelance developer under my own company umbrella.
 This was liberating, stressful, and intensely time consuming.
 It helped me realize I love coding, development, and technology but am less excited with administration, payroll, and collections.
 I did learn to wear many hats while working with such companies as Sony, Fox Studios and Xtreme Desktops.</dd>
-  <dt>2006 - 2014 • Velodea (v3) • Pasadena, CA</dt>
+  <dt>2006 - 2017 • Velodea • Pasadena, CA</dt>
     <dd style="text-align:left"><i>- New Opportunities with Old Friends -</i></dd>
     <dd>In 2006 I was invited to return to Velodea to help lift the company out of a financial deficit.
 Together with the Managing Director we streamlined operations with smaller dev teams, tighter turn-arounds, and more effective project management.</dd>
     <dd>Within a year the company was able to pay off $200k worth of corporate debt and begin to turn a profit once again.</dd>
-    <dd>The success of these efforts assured another eight years of fulfilling and prosperous work before the untimely passing of our CEO and Managing Director, Michael Leong.</dd>
+    <dd>The success of these efforts assured another eight years of fulfilling and prosperous work before the untimely passing of our CEO and Managing Director.</dd>
-  <dt>2014 - 2016 • <i>Three-year Hiatus</i> • Los Angeles, CA</dt>
-    <dd style="text-align:left"><i>- Being of Service -</i></dd>
-    <dd>Needing a recharge, I took some time off and was called upon to care for a loved one who had fallen ill.
-I stepped into the role of caregiver and for the next two years provided in-home care until her passing.</dd>
-  <dt>2017 - 2018 • <i>Education, Certification & Training</i> • Los Angeles, CA</dt>
+  <dt>2017 - 2019 • <i>Education, Certification & Training</i> • Los Angeles, CA</dt>
     <dd style="text-align:left"><i>- Back to School -</i></dd>
-    <dd>Having been absent from the development landscape for a time, I found technology had progressed at a breakneck pace.
-To close the gap I began a full-time program of online courses and self-study.</dd>
-    <dd>I re-engaged with the development community and have been coding, learning, and absorbing with a passion.
-I set out to master today's most in-demand technologies and have earned a Mobile Web Specialist Nanodegree in the process.
-I'm now continuing my journey with Front End frameworks such as React, Redux, ReactNative, and Vue.</dd>
+    <dd>I set out to master today's most in-demand technologies and have earned a Mobile Web Specialist Nanodegree & React Nanodegree in the process.</dd>
 </dl>

 **[⬆ top](#james-priest "toc")**